The majority of parking on our Fort Collins campuses is located on the perimeter of campus, a short walk to your destination.

 As a contractor, how can I find parking spaces for my employees?

 If you have a future project on campus, contact Parking and Transportation Services to inquire about short-term and long-term parking solutions for your employees during the project timeline.
-Please contact Brian Grube at 970-491-7590 for more information.
+Please contact our office manager at (970) 491-5940 for more information.

 The following construction parking policies have been implemented in a joint effort between Facilities Management and Parking and Transportation Services:

-- All vehicles, including company vehicles, are required to display a valid Parking and Transportation Services permit.
+- All vehicles, including university and private company vehicles, are required to have a valid Parking and Transportation Services permit.

 - Vehicles parked on Colorado State University property are subject to all parking regulations.

-- A staging area will be identified through a cooperative effort between Facilities Management and Parking and Transportation Services.
+- A staging area, such as for construction, will be identified through a cooperative effort between Facilities Management and Parking and Transportation Services.

 - Parking and Transportation Services may reserve up to two permits, depending on need and space available, for the project to the general contractor.
 The general contractor’s firm name, assigned parking lot, and effective dates will be listed on the permits issued.
 All citations issued to any vehicle displaying these permits are the responsibility of the general contractor.